efeelize/bar/CA/MBE/civil_procedure.md

 ## 2.A Motion to Remand[申请发回]

-> - A Motion to Remand is filed by a party (typically the plaintiff) to request the court to send a case back to state court after it has been removed to federal court.
+> A Motion to Remand is filed by a party (typically the plaintiff) to request the court to send a case back to state court after it has been removed to federal court.
 This is done when the plaintiff believes the removal was improper, usually due to a lack of federal jurisdiction or procedural defects in the removal process.
-> - A motion for remand places the burden on the defendant to prove by a preponderance of the evidence that removal was proper.
-> - However, the federal court should remand the case back to state court if there was a procedural error in the removal.
-Since only defendants listed in the complaint may remove a case, a procedural error occurs when a case is removed by a party other than a defendant.
-This includes a party joined to the suit by a defendant's counterclaim.

 ### 2.1 remand based on impropre removal